InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 1. **Teacher Form Submission**:
    - Teacher fills out injury report details
-   - Form data is validated (locally and optionally via AI)
+   - Form data is validated and parent narrative is generated via the n8n workflow
    - Report is submitted to Supabase database
-   - **Current Status**: Form validation works locally, AI validation is stubbed, direct submission to Supabase is functional
+   - **Current Status**: Form validation and parent narrative generation are functional through the combined n8n workflow

 2. **Front Desk Review**:
    - Front desk staff views submitted reports
-   - AI generates a parent-friendly memo for each report
+   - Parent narrative is already generated during the validation step
    - Front desk staff marks reports as reviewed
-   - **Current Status**: Report listing and viewing works, AI memo generation is stubbed, review marking is functional
+   - **Current Status**: Report listing, viewing, and review marking are functional

 See [WORKFLOW.md](./WORKFLOW.md) for a detailed breakdown of each component and its current status.